 Cross-sectoral is essential

 We don’t yet know if the UN Committee on the Rights of the Child’s forthcoming General Comment will go so far as to call for what some child rights activists are advocating: a child-friendly “re-design of the online environment,” the ambitious goal of the UK’s Information Commissioner’s Office.
-But some of the “re-design” elements people advising the ICO and the UN Committee are calling for include 1) not using features that manipulate kids or make sites and apps sticky (think recommendation engines, infinite scrolling, video autoplay, maybe even clickbait), 2) not allowing youth to give out their physical location and 3) allowing minors to delete their data from a company’s servers.
+But some of the “re-design” elements people advising the ICO and the UN Committee are calling for include 1) not using features that manipulate kids or make sites and apps sticky (think recommendation engines, infinite scrolling, video autoplay, maybe even clickbait), 2) not making sharing physical location a default and 3) allowing minors to delete their data from a company’s servers.
 They’re also calling on the industry to explain what’s done with their data in “child-friendly language” and to give youth access to mental health resources.

 - “Putting children at the centre: is re-designing the digital environment possible?”